manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23ai-install-db/intro-install/intro-install.md

  - **Create and configure a single instance database** - to install the Oracle Database software and create an Oracle Database.
  - **Set Up Software Only** - to install only the database software but not create any database.
 You can create the database later using Oracle DBCA.

-Depending on the type of installation, the installer can run Oracle DBCA internally or you can start Oracle DBCA after the installation.
+Depending on the type of installation, the installer can run Oracle DBCA internally or you can run Oracle DBCA after the installation.

 Consider the scenarios: